View all web browser and mobile devices available in our cloud-based test lab.

 Consumers expect their web and mobile apps to work when they need them.
 And that means robust software testing and QA is a requirement.

 There are three types of software testing that teams must understand and implement.
-Here's a quick breakdown of automated testing vs. manual testing vs. continuous testing:
+Here's a quick breakdown of the basics of automated testing vs. manual testing vs. continuous testing:

 Enlists special tools to run multiple software tests at one time.
 Automated testing was designed to speed up the testing process and increase overall testing coverage.
 Using it leads to better error detection because test automation tools can cover more operating systems, devices, and scenarios than manual testing.